riandyrn/mirsal/docs/api_design/http_api.md

 An `admin` may add or remove member from the topic.

 When member promotion is successful, all online members will receive the notification packet via websocket session.
 For more details please check `docs/api_design/ws_api.md`.

+When this API being called upon `admin` user, the effect is idempotent.

 **Header:**